itsektionen/kistan-doc/src/lights/lmixer/index.md

 effect, when the alpha is 1, this layer fully overrides whatever is below it in the layer order.

-The alpha can be set on a per channel basis, this is done by accessing the layers `alpha` property.
+The alpha is set on a per channel basis, this is done by accessing the layers `alpha` property.
 This is another layer which can be altered in the same way as other layers (i.e. `lay.alpha:add(...)`).